samhagman/flough/README.md

 ### Flows
+A Flow is a chain of Jobs and/or Flows that contains steps and optionally [substeps](https://github.com/samhagman/flough#substeps).

 I am going to use a completely useful example of wanting to get a website's HTML and then tweet that (or at least what will fit in a tweet) at me.

 Before showing off a flow lets register another job so we can chain them together in a flow: